 Homebuyer Dream Program®

-Owning a home has just become easier!
-With the Homebuyer Dream Program qualified borrowers may receive a grant of $14,500.
+Owning a home just became easier!
+With the Homebuyer Dream Program qualified borrowers may recieve a grant of $14,500.
 Borrowers must be a first-time homebuyer who have not owned a home in the last three years.
 Income limits apply and are based on where you purchase.
 This program is offered on a first come, first served basis so don't miss out!
-Contact a SEFCU Mortgage Service Mortgage Originator today!
+Contact a SEFCU Mortgage Services' Loan Originator today!

 Get the peace of mind you need with a 12-month rate lock!

 Planning on buying a newly constructed home?
 Feel confident knowing your rate is locked in a fluctuating rate environment.
 Financing a new home is a bit different than the typical financing of a previously owned home.
 Consider a SEFCU Mortgage Services 12-month rate lock!

 Lock your rate up to 365 days

 Finance new construction primary residence or a second home